 Forged In Fire continues to thrill fans with its presentation of iconic weapons from every era of history, featuring intense competition between dedicated bladesmiths who compete for prize money and bragging rights.
 From famous television blades to key military weaponry, the episodes below highlight some of the series' most intriguing swords, axes and more.
-Read about each weapon and watch the episode it was featured in, with no sign-in required.
-New episodes of Forged in Fire return Wednesday, December 8 at 9/8c on The HISTORY® Channel.
+Read about each weapon and watch the episode it was featured in.

 Épée de Combat

 Appeared in Season 7, Episode 26: Game of Forges

 Appeared in Season 7, Episode 35: The Boateng Saber

 The Boateng Saber holds the world record as the most expensive sword ever sold, at $7.7 million in 2008.
 Originally commissioned by the Chinese Emperor Qianlong in the 18th century, this elaborate weapon is inlaid with gold, copper and jewels.
 In addition to its beauty, the slightly curved blade featured a sharp lethal edge ideal for slashing into an opponent.
 Combining artisanal craftsmanship and deadly practicality, this weapon is worthy of an all-powerful ruler.

 Appeared in Season 7, Episode 9: Military Tribute